jules2689/trudeau/trudeau/2020-04-17/q_a.md

 **Caller**:
 Prime Minister.
 You've expressed a preference for virtual parliament.
-Many regions of Canada have terrible internet connection and they tend to be the ones that feel the most ignored by  Are you comfortable with having virtual sittings if MP's can't participate in mealtime from their home?
+Many regions of Canada have terrible internet connection and they tend to be the ones that feel the most ignored by  Are you comfortable with having virtual sittings if MP's can't participate in real time from their home?